SpaceK33z/dim-my-lights-for-plex/README.md

 `HUE_GROUP_ID` - in the "Preview" tab, click on "groups" and copy/paste the id from the group of Hue lights you want to use.

 With `PLEX_PLAYER_UUID` we can configure which player should trigger the lights to be dimmed.
 To know the uuid of e.g. an Apple TV or Plex Media Player, we first need to run this server.

+`SUN_LATLNG` - optional; if you set this to your latitude and longitude (ex; `51.438397,5.477039`), it will only dim your lights if it is dark outside.

 <hr />